 Achieve a feast for the senses, without having to spend extra time in the kitchen.
 Let us do the work!
 No matter what you’re looking for or how many guests you’re serving, our certified butchers will ensure your standing rib roast is flavorful, elegant and simple to serve.

-Choose from seasoned or unseasoned beef.
+Choose from Seasoned Premium Choice or Unseasoned Premium Choice and USDA Prime Beef.
 Our seasoned roast features a generous blend of garlic, kosher salt and freshly-cracked black pepper that forms a flavorful crust.
 It’s also Frenched, meaning excess fat is removed from the bones to create a clean, beautiful presentation.
 Each of our standing rib roasts is hand-trimmed, and the bones are tied back on, or “cradled,” to retain bone-in flavor and simplify the carving process.
 We also cut to order, so you can bring home the perfect amount of meat for any gathering.

 If you’re new to standing rib roast, you might not be sure where to start.
 Rest assured, it’s actually a low-maintenance meat to prepare, as long as you follow a few simple tips.